-I recently learned how to make small batch apple butter and I was a little embarrassed that it took me so long to start making my own, since it’s so easy.
-Apples have so many varieties with subtle differences in taste that you can combine varieties to come up with your own perfect signature combo.
-A personal favorite are the Granny Smith apples.
+I recently learned how to make small-batch apple butter, and I was a little embarrassed that it took me so long to start making my own since it’s so easy.
+Apples come in so many varieties with subtle differences in taste that you can combine varieties to create your own perfect signature combo.
+A personal favorite is the Granny Smith apples.

 Half pint mason jar of homemade apple butter.